 Day 10 – 3 bridges.
 53 miles.
 There is 20-ish mile man-made land cut between the Pungo River and the Alligator River on the ICW.
 It’s very straight, and surrounded by tall pine trees.

-This was the last section of the ICW to be completed in the 1920s to allow passage from Norfolk to Miami.
-We took that cut today, and were able to put the jib up for an extra knot or so.
-Along the way we slid past bald eagles, Canada geese, white-tailed deer and lots of small birds.
+This was the last section of the ICW to be completed in the 1920s to allow inland passage between Norfolk to Miami.
+We took that cut today and were able to put the jib up for an extra knot or so.
+Along the way, we slid past bald eagles, Canada geese, white-tailed deer, and many small birds.

 After exiting the land cut we sailed up the Alligator River, which is huge.
 We had wind-driven waves but luckily they were on our stern, so it made for comfortable sailing.

 As we turned off the ICW to anchor, a hellacious squall arrived.
 Lori saw 32+ knots as I was on the bow dropping anchor in the rain.
 Trident’s anchor held like a champ, as usual.
 We were treated to a double rainbow for our efforts.

 We are anchored tonight right where the Alligator River joins Albemarle Sound, which we will transit tomorrow.
 It’s the last big body of open water that we cross on this trip.

 Day 8 – 3 bridges.
 22 miles.
 We finished up last-minute chores this morning, and left the slip at slack tide, around 2pm.
 Goodbye Beaufort!
 The string of signal flags on the flagpole at Beaufort Docks Marina spell out B-E-A-U-F-O-R-T. 🙂